 The United States sanctioned the Adrian Darya-1, which it accused of transporting 2.1 million barrels of Iranian crude oil on behalf of the IRGC.
 The U.S. Treasury also designated the ship’s captain, Akhilesh Kumar, for providing support to a terrorist organization.

 Sept.
 3 – The Adrian Darya-1, an Iranian tanker designated by the United States for transporting oil on behalf of the IRGC, turned its tracker off near the coast of Syria.
 The ship sent its last signal between Cyprus and Syria while sailing north.

 Sept.
 4 – Iran released seven crew members out of 23 from the British-flagged tanker, Stena Impero.
-Tehran seized the ship in the Straight of Hormuz on July 18 for “disregarding international maritime rules and regulations.”
+Tehran seized the ship in the Strait of Hormuz on July 18 for allegedly “disregarding international maritime rules and regulations.”
 Iranian state television reported that the crew members were released on humanitarian grounds.

 Sept.
 7 – The Adrian Darya-1, an Iranian tanker designated by the United States for transporting oil on behalf of the IRGC, was photographed by satellite off the coast of Tartus, Syria.
 The ship’s transponder remained off.
 Maritime experts believed the tanker was likely to conduct a ship-to-ship transfer to unload its crude cargo.

 Sept.
 10 – Britain accused Iran of selling the Adrian Darya’s oil to the Assad regime in Syria.
 “Iran has shown complete disregard for its own assurances over Adrian Darya 1,” said British Foreign Minister Dominic Raab.